pantheon-systems/documentation/source/content/guides/platform-considerations/04-files-directories.md

 ## Static Files

 Pantheon strips cookies for files with common static file extensions.
-Refer [File Suffixes and Cookies](/caching-advanced-topics#file-suffixes-and-cookies) in our [Caching: Advanced Topics](/caching-advanced-topics) documentation for more information.
+See [File Suffixes and Cookies](/caching-advanced-topics#file-suffixes-and-cookies) in our [Caching: Advanced Topics](/caching-advanced-topics) documentation for more information.

 ## Write Access on Environments